sgluss/simpledb-python/README.md

 * You have 45 minutes to work on the implementation.
 Get as far as you can and be prepared to discuss your approach and how you would complete the exercise afterward.
+* Given the time limitation focus on your implementation and mention performance or style concerns to the interviewer for later discussion.

+### Suggested Approach

+* Read through this README to understand the problem.
+* Read through `simpledbtest.py` and run tests to see where they fail.
-* A suggested approach is to copy and paste a single unit test function at a time and get it to pass.
+* Try to get 1 test passing at a time.
+From top to bottom in `simpledbtest.py`.

-## Data Commands
+## Database Operations

+The scope of the exercise is to implement the internal functionality covered by the test suite, **not** parsing input and producing output.

-The database accepts the following commands to operate on keys:
+The database supports the following operations:

-* `SET name value` – Set the variable `name` to the value `value`.
-For simplicity `value` may be an integer.
+* `SET name value` – Set the key `name` to the integer value `value`.
-* `GET name` – Print out the value of the variable `name`, or `NULL` if that variable is not set.
+* `GET name` – Retrieve the value of the key `name`.
-* `UNSET name` – Unset the variable `name`, making it just like that variable was never set.
+* `UNSET name` – Unset the key `name`, making it as if the key was never set.

 ```
 INPUT	            OUTPUT